About our green electricity

 Our Origination Manager, Simon (pictured), looks after all the generators we work with.
 And he’s never happier than when he’s on a site visit!

 But all electricity comes from the National Grid, so how does green electricity work?

 All our customers are supplied through the National Grid.
-But when you switch to our My Green Plus plan, we add up the units of electricity you use over a year, and replace them in the grid with certified green units, instead of grid average ones.
+But when you switch to our one of our fixed green plans, we add up the units of electricity you use over a year, and replace them in the grid with certified green units, instead of grid average ones.